Selective Expert Guidance for Effective and Diverse Exploration in Reinforcement Learning of LLMs: What is high-quality exploration in RLVR?

+The entropy upper bound necessarily decreases as the expected reward increases, with the amount of inversely proportional to the size $K$ of the optimal trajectory set $\mathcal{T}^\star$.

+This theorem shows that to prevent a rapid collapse of diversity, high-quality exploration must ensure the discovery of multiple, diverse optimal trajectories.
+When the set $\mathcal{T}^\star$ contains only a few optimal solutions, increasing expected reward necessarily forces the policy to concentrate probability mass more aggressively, causing its entropy upper bound to drop rapidly and thus accelerating diversity collapse.
+In contrast, a larger $\mathcal{T}^\star$ can slow down entropy collapse and thus preserve more exploration diversity, thereby enabling the policy ultimately achieve higher final performance.
+Therefore, another necessary condition for high-quality exploration is that the policy must discover multiple distinct optimal trajectories, so that exploration diversity can be preserved during reward improvement.

-\begin{keyfinding}[Highlights] Therefore, to avoid suboptimal convergence under limited exploration budgets, high-quality exploration is indispensable.
+\begin{keyfinding}[Highlights] In summary, to avoid suboptimal convergence under limited exploration budgets, high-quality exploration is indispensable.
 Specifically, it must satisfy two necessary conditions: \textbf{effectiveness} and \textbf{diversity}.
 If either of these conditions is missing, the model will converge to a suboptimal solution. \end{keyfinding}